 AI is now also helping mentor sales reps.

-For example, the Pipedrive AI Sales Assistant analyzes the past performance of a sales rep and suggests new ways to get better results.
-It also uses an algorithm to scan what activities and actions each rep spends their time on and looks at whether or not they're focusing on working on low-value deals while more valuable ones go untouched.
+It also uses an algorithm to scan what activities and actions each sales rep spends their time on and looks at whether or not they’re focusing on working on low-value deals while more valuable ones go untouched.

-Furthermore, free enterprise software trials are teaching us more about our target audience and teaching us how to sell better.
+Free enterprise software trials are also helping us learn about our target audience and teaching us how to sell better.

-This is shifting the burden off of what was traditionally required of sales reps in the past.
+This shifts the burden away from what was traditionally required of sales reps.

 By replacing in-person demos and visits with free software trials, enterprise sellers are getting the best of both worlds: showing prospects how great their product is while simultaneously collecting data worth its weight in gold.